by-student-2017/QM2Thermo/Elastic_consntants_calculation/QE_Elastic2020/readme.md

 1. run_elastic_energy_3rd.sh

 ## Whether or not to display the diagram
 - The figure is stored in a directory named Plot.
-If you want to see it immediately, do the following:
+If you want to see it immediately (*.sh), do the following:
 ```
 # Choose whether to display the diagram: yes or no
 show_plot_flag="yes"